mwn-san/confluent-kafka/README.md

-# APACHE KAFKA
+# APACHE KAFKA & CONFLUENT

-# CONFLUENT
-# as a note and reminder of the exploration results
+as a note and reminder of the exploration results. hopefully it can be useful, peace MWN.